Spanish government departments: Creation, modification and suppression

 Before of the approval of the 1997 Government Act, the Ministries and Secretariats of State had to be created by law, normally by a direct law passed by the Government in the form of Royal Decree-Law.
 After, the Government Act allowed the Prime Minister to approve a Royal Decree (secondary legislation) designing the government structure.

 Currently, the Prime Minister only creates the Ministries and some of the highest bodies (like secretariats of State and Undersecretariats) while the principal internal organization is delegated into the ministers, which develop the structure of the bodies created by the Premier or create new ones.
 The order of the Minister is also a royal decree signed the Monarch and countersigned by the minister responsible for the public administration at the proposal of the competent minister.

 The lowest bodies such as deputy directorates-general are created by a Ministerial Order (ranked below the royal decree) of the competent minister.

 Hierarchy

-The ministers are the superior heads of the department and direct hierarchical superiors of the secretaries of State.
-The executive bodies depend on the previous ones and they are hierarchically ordered among themselves in the following way: undersecretary, director general and deputy director general.
-The general secretaries have the rank of undersecretary and the technical general secretaries have the rank of director general.
+The ministers are the superior heads of the department and direct hierarchical superiors of the secretaries of state.
+The executive bodies depend on the previous ones and they are hierarchically ordered among themselves in the following way: undersecretary, director general and deputy director-general.
+The secretaries-general have the rank of under-secretary and the technical secretaries-general have the rank of director-general.